Fee rise fiasco: confusion continues - The Badger

 The Badger contacted the Student Finance England Practitioner’s Line, whose role is to provide “detailed regulatory advice” intended “for those working in the education sector”.
 They stated that TEF was the only way universities could raise fees, depending on the ranking they achieve.

-This fits with a university spokesperson statement that fees in 2017/18 are “not linked to a TEF rating (e.g. bronze, silver or gold) but instead a meets expectations ranking, and that the: “TEF rating will determine any fee rises in 2018/19.”
+This fits with a university spokesperson’s statement that fees in 2017/18 are: “not linked to a TEF rating (e.g. bronze, silver or gold) but instead a meets expectations ranking, and that the: “TEF rating will determine any fee rises in 2018/19.”

 Notwithstanding, it contradicts the VC, who said that the mechanism was in fact a ministerial order since TEF is “not (legislative) from the next academic year; it’s the year afterwards.